 Place the rutabaga on a cutting board.
 Using a sharp knife, slice the vegetable in half.
 I like to cut through the central stalk, to create two halves that are easy to lay flat on the cutting board.

 This first cut is the most difficult and riskiest of all, since the oval surface of the tuber makes it difficult to stabilize for cutting.
 Take extra care, to ensure your knife does not slip.

-Step 5: Next, lay each piece flat and cut into 1-inch cubes.
+Next, lay each piece flat and cut into 1-inch slices.

 And there you have it, a simple method for peeling and cubing a rutabaga or turnip, a technique I learned from my Irish mother.